arlowatts/PiMediaSync/README.md

 The `MEDIA_NAME` variable defines the location of the Media File which will be played.
 Setting the variable to `None` (or pointing to a non-existent file) will allow the sequence to run without media.

 ### DMX
-DMX lighting is supported through an Enttec USB-to-DMX device.
+DMX lighting is supported through an ENTTEC DMX USB Pro.
 Currently only one DMX device is supported at a time.

 #### Configuration
 The configuration variables related to DMX are outlined below.
 See [example_config.py](./example_config.py) for a complete example.